This section details the pipe/duct calculations and how each result is determined.

 represents the total amount of heat energy lost or gained within a piping system, typically measured in kilowatts (kW) or British Thermal Units (BTUs).

-This calculation quantifies the energy required to maintain the target temperature throughout the system, considering heat transfer
+This calculation quantifies the energy required to maintain the target temperature throughout the system, considering Heat Transfer

 through pipes and connected emitters (in mechanical systems only).